 Simple: Price and performance.
 From a price standpoint, it's an economies of scale issue.
 We buy A LOT more paper and A LOT more toner than you do at your home or business.
 Because of that we get much better pricing on those items than you do from your supplier.

-This is an improtant distinction.
+This is an important distinction.
 I've had a number of customers tell me they were going to just print something on their own printer after getting a quote, only to show them the math on what they pay for those items and watch as they are taken aback by what their raw costs are.
-Toner and printer paper are accepted and expected office expenses, so another couple reems of paper and some extra toner doesn't get noticed at a high-level.
+Toner and printer paper are accepted and expected office expenses, so another couple reams of paper and some extra toner doesn't get noticed at a high-level.
 But when you break it down to see what it really costs you to operate for larger print jobs, it's quite a big expense.

 Performance-wise, there are huge improvements in just about every category when it comes to digital presses vs a standard office printer.
 First, the overall print quality is far superior to what you'd get from your office printer, especially when you have a lot of coverage on the sheet or colors that need to be matched as close as possible.
 These machines are made for commercial print shops and were designed and built to compete with offset presses, so quality was a huge factor for companies like Xerox and Canon to be able to enter that market.